 Although you can use most features of Spyfu for free, there are certain limitations.

 For instance, the number of keywords you can search for free is limited.
-With a paid account, you get unlimited search as well as unlimited data exports, domain overviews, and tracked keyword rankings.
+With a paid account, you get unlimited search as well as unlimited data exports, domain overviews, and track keyword rankings.

 To get unlimited SEO reports, keyword data, and domain overview, you can choose one of their paid plans.

 If you decide to upgrade, paid plans start at $33/month making it one of the cheapest SEO tools.

 When you compare Spyfu to SEMrush or Ahrefs, its pricing seems very affordable.

 Sure it might not give some features such as keyword difficulty metrics like Ahrefs but it is 60% cheaper than most of the popular SEO tools.

 For beginner level SEO reports and keyword research Spyfu offers a great deal.

 SEO and keyword research is an essential part of content creation if you want it to be profitable.
 While creating valuable content is excellent, pairing it with sound SEO strategies is necessary, so people can find the content in search.

 Spyfu gives you an inside look at a competitor website that is already doing well in their rankings.